-- Ensure that adequate, secure and stable funding is provided to implement the evidence-based practices mandated by realignment. - We believe that the State should assume cost increases associated with state-imposed program changes and expansions, as well as federal maintenance of effort mandates. - Oppose State and/or federal funding reductions that shift responsibility for services, administration or fiscal support to counties. - Support additional State funding for the Sheriff's Office, Probation, Public Defender and District Attorney to implement money bail reform mandated by SB 10 (pending voter approval in November 2020). - Support secure and adequate funding for the implementation of SB 823. - Oppose legislation that would directly or indirectly shift costs related to State prisoners that are transferred under realignment to counties. - Support additional state back-fill to cover the counties revenue loss resulting from the recent remove of criminal justice fines, fee and penalties by the Legislature. - Oppose any additional State efforts to change criminal justice fines, fees, and penalties without providing a corresponding revenue back-fill.
+- Ensure that adequate, secure, and stable funding is provided to implement the evidence-based practices mandated by realignment. - The County believes that the State should assume cost increases associated with stateimposed program changes and expansions, as well as Federal maintenance of effort mandates. - Oppose State and/or Federal funding reductions that shift responsibility for services, administration or fiscal support to counties. - Support additional State funding for the Sheriff's Office, Probation, Public Defender, and District Attorney to implement money bail reform as it relates to the Humphrey decision and bills like SB 262. - Support secure and adequate funding for the implementation of SB 823. - Oppose legislation that would directly or indirectly shift costs related to State prisoners that are transferred under realignment to counties. - Support additional permanent and stable State back-fill to cover the counties revenue loss resulting from AB 1869, the recent removal of criminal justice fines, fee, and penalties by the Legislature. - Support permanent, stable, and consistent funding of SB 678 in light of AB 1950. - Oppose any additional State efforts to change criminal justice fines, fees, and penalties without providing a corresponding revenue back-fill that is permanent and stable.